 The best example of this is Chris Pratt.
 Pratt’s body transformation for Guardians of the Galaxy dominated the film’s press junkets: dad bod to hot bod, chubby comedian to chiseled leading man, etc. The repeated narrative was that before he got his six-pack, the actor’s body was best used as a punchline.
 He was the out of shape, disheveled, sidekick.
 If it’s been awhile since you’ve seen photos (or gifs) of Parks and Recreation era Pratt, click on one of the links.
 Surprised?
 Despite what we’ve been sold over and over, he looks pretty normal.
 Pre-Starlord Pratt looks better shirtless than most guys I know.
 If that is the standard for the chubby guy what does it say for the rest of us?
 It’s enough to mess with your head.

-Growing up, I struggled with weight.
-Early puberty ballooned me up to 230 pounds and at age eleven, I earned the hilariously cruel nickname of kid tits.
+Growing up I struggled with weight.
+Early puberty ballooned me up to 230 pounds and at age eleven I earned the hilariously cruel nickname of kid tits.
 The playful castigation left me with a pretty severe eating disorder by the time I had entered my teens.
 Weight became a fixation and I distinctly remember the day I stopped having lard cleavage was one of the happiest days of my adolescence.
-While I’ve spent a lot of time chatting with therapists about body image, there are trickle-down effects of my eating disorder in everything from my low-key diet soda addiction to my uncanny ability to finish a chip bag regardless of the size of said chip bag.
-That background complicates my relationship with food/exercise and in lesser moments I still base my self-worth on how I look naked.
+While I’ve spent a lot of time chatting with therapists about body image, there are trickle down effects of my eating disorder in everything from my low-key diet soda addiction to my uncanny ability to finish a chip bag regardless of the size of said chip bag.
+That background complicates my relationship to food/exercise and in lesser moments I still base my self worth on how I look naked.